MarcosAtMorais/TypeEffectivenessKit/README.md

   <img width="300" height="564" src="https://www.marcostmorais.com/example-app-typeeffectivenesskit.png">
 </p>

+All examples are located on the View folder, but the elements should be able to be used just with the package import.

 ## 🔨 Swift Package Manager

 You can also add this library using Swift Package Manager.